katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 How do I generate encrypted passwords for the user module?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Ansible ad-hoc command is the easiest option:
+Assible ad-hoc command is the easiest option:

 .. code-block:: shell-session

-    ansible all -i localhost, -m debug -a "msg={{ 'mypassword' | password_hash('sha512', 'mysecretsalt') }}"
+    assible all -i localhost, -m debug -a "msg={{ 'mypassword' | password_hash('sha512', 'mysecretsalt') }}"

 The ``mkpasswd`` utility that is available on most Linux systems is also a great option: